Hizb ut-Tahrir: Australia

 Hizb ut-Tahrir has been involved in a number of controversies in Australia but has been "clever at knowing how to be outrageous enough to get media attention but not get arrested", according to one observer (Greg Barton).
 Another observer (Irfan Yusuf) claims HT and anti-immigrant politicians "feed off each other's hysteria".

 HT Media representative Uthman Badar talk ‘Honour killings are morally justified’ was canceled from a June 2014 Festival of Dangerous Ideas.
 Man Haron Monis, the gunman who took hostages in a siege at the Lindt Chocolate Café in Sydney, was found to have talked to members of Hizb ut-Tahrir and attended several of their events.
 At a July 2014 speech in Sydney, Australian party leader Ismail al-Wahwah called for a jihad against the Jewish people, prompting a complaint to the NSW Anti-discrimination Board.
 In another Sydney sermon, circa February 2015, Ismail al-Wahwah said regarding Jews that, "There is only one solution for that cancerous tumor: It must be uprooted and thrown back to where it came".
 At a 19 January 2015 meeting in Sydney, HT leader Bilal Merhi called for a "Muslim army in Australia" to impose Sharia law in Australia, pointedly refusing to condemn acts of violence by the Islamic State.
 At a November 2015 meeting in Sydney, hundreds of Muslims were told that their children should not be forced to sing the Australian anthem and that "deradicalisation" was an agenda of forced assimilation.

 In 2005, Australia's intelligence service investigated the possibility of banning HT but "concluded new legislation would be needed".
 In 2007, the premier of New South Wales attempted to outlaw Hizb ut-Tahrir but was blocked by Australia's attorney general.

 According to the Daily Telegraph, Hizb ut-Tahrir has more than 300 members in Australia.
 According to journalist Alison Bevege (who after great difficulty successfully sued HT for discrimination after being told sit at the back section of the room or leave an HT meeting in 2015), HT in Australia is not a legally registered organization.
 Since the organization will not reveal its leadership, the "only public face" of Hizb ut-Tahrir in Australia is its "media spokesmen".

 In April 2017 Hizb ut-Tahrir (Australia) produced a video in which two women discussed how to resolve marital conflicts, as prescribed in the Quran.
 One of the women said, "a man is permitted to hit a woman as an act of discipline" describing it as, "a beautiful blessing".
 This interpretation of the particular ayah was condemned by more than 30 prominent leaders of the Muslim community including Sheikh Shady Alsuleiman, President of the Australian National Imams Council.

+On 6 March 2026, Hizb ut-Tahrir was listed as a prohibited hate group under the Combatting Antisemitism, Hate and Extremism (Criminal and Migration Laws) Act 2026.